cvasilak/aerogear-ios-jsonsz-old/README.md

-# aerogear-ios-jsonz
+# aerogear-ios-jsonsz

 Serialize 'Swift' objects back-forth from their JSON representation

 Do you want to try it on your end?
 Follow next section steps.

-## Build, test and play with aerogear-ios-http
+## Build, test and play with aerogear-ios-jsonsz

 1. Clone this project